mbryant2025/PyEquations/README.md

 ### No Need for Initial Values

-Also as demonstrated in the Recursive Branching section, PyEquations does not require initial values to solve a system.
+Also, as demonstrated in the Recursive Branching section, PyEquations does not require initial values to solve a system.

 ### Automatic Branch Deletion for Invalid Values